whizpool/smartlogs-flutter/README.md

 - `setForceFullyDelete(bool value)` – When set to true, this setter will forcibly delete all data related to logs.
 - `setZipPassword(String value)` – This setter method allows you to add a password to zip file created.
 - `getLogFileAsText` – This getter returns the current log file content as a string.
-- `addLog(String message, {Exception? exception})` – This method adds your log message to the log file.
+- `summaryLog({ String tag = "Message", required String text, bool shouldSave = true, dynamic exception,dynamic stackTrace,}` – This method adds your log message to the log file.
 The exception parameter is optional and can be used to include an exception in the log message.
 - `getLogAsZip()` - This callback creates a zip file of the log files and returns the path to the zip file.

 **Note:**